 If the passenger cannot comply with the above-mentioned requirements for a comfortable flight, he or she will be offered to purchase an additional seat.
 Typically, the second seat could be bought at a discount, and in the case that the flight is not full, the purchase could be eligible for a full refund.

-If there are no additional seats available on a particular flight, the passenger that cannot comfortably fit in the seat will have to deboard and reschedule their flight.
+If there are no additional seats available on a particular flight, the passenger who cannot comfortably fit in the seat will have to deboard and reschedule their flight.